Magellanic penguins on Isla Magdalena

 When we visited Patagonia, we chose to go on a tour to see the Magellanic penguins in Punta Arenas.
 For us, it was the perfect option!

 Second, and this is just a small reason, with the King penguins, you are at quite a distance from them and see not too many.
-With the Magellanic ones, there are hundreds of penguins to see!
+With the Magellanic ones on Isla Magdalena, you’ll see hundreds of penguins up close, which makes it much more memorable.

 And last, Tierra del Fuego requires just way too much driving to see penguins – so if that’s your main objective, the Tierra del Fuego tours won’t be for you, either.